 Created December, 1998.
 Copyright David Rovics 1998, all rights reserved.

 The audio online and MP3 download for “Song for Hugh Thompson” can be found here.

 Students can also read about Ron Ridenhour who brought international attention to My Lai.
 The letter he wrote to Congress and the Pentagon is online.
-Visit the Ridenhour Prize: Fostering the Spirit of Courage and Truth website for information about the annual awards for whistleblowers, named for Ron Ridenhour.

 Find resources below for teaching about the Vietnam War.